SvenGarson/launchschool-course-backend/RB120/Lesson5_Slightly-Larger-OO-Programs/Ex8_OO-Twenty-One/README.md

-I like the idea and look of just defining methods when/where they make sense without worrying about what it's eventual acces rights are, and the in the end, when the interface and implementation is clear, use the 'acces right' methods in one obvious place in the class definition.
-The following exmample demonstrates what seems most logical to me:
+I like the idea and look of just defining methods when/where they make sense without worrying about what it's eventual acces rights are, and the in the end, when the interface and implementation is clear, use the 'acces right methods' in one obvious place in the class definition.
+The following example demonstrates what seems most logical to me:

 ```ruby
 class SomeClass